-6.1.15 To use the spell-check features:
+6.1.16 Using the spell check features:

 - Right-click the underlined word.
 A menu will appear. - Select the correct spelling of the word from the listed suggestions. - Left-click your mouse on the word.
 It will appear in the document. - You can choose to ignore an underlined word, add it to the dictionary, or go to the Spelling dialog box.